kami-soft/idea-camunda-bpmn-editor/README.md

 2. **Configure the editor settings:**

     - Go to `File > Settings...` (or `IntelliJ IDEA > Preferences...` on macOS).
-    - Select `Tools > BPMN Editor Settings` from the left-hand menu.
+    - Select `Tools > Camunda BPMN Editor Settings` from the left-hand menu.
     - Configure the color theme and other settings as desired.

 ## Contributing